 The Sydney Opera House is located on a rock promontory known as Tubowgule to the indigenous people of the area, the Cadigal people of the Eora Nation.
 Tubowgule means ‘where the knowledge waters meet’.
 It was a gathering point for the Gadigal, where they sang, danced and told stories.

-During colonial rule, it became known as Cattle Point, as it was a place used to store cattle.
+Also, during colonial rule, it became known as Cattle Point, as it was a place used to store cattle.
 Eventually, the point was named Bennelong Point after Woollarawarre Bennelong, an aboriginal interlocuter that used to live on the promontory.
-Later, Fort Macquarie was ordered to be built on the spot in 1871, before this was then turned into a militaristic tram shed in 1902.
+Later, Fort Macquarie was ordered to be built on the spot in 1871, before this was then turned into a tram shed in 1902.